Perhaps the most important step and also the biggest challenge for any marketer is to build a strong market orientation

 Market Orientation sits before strategic thinking or the creation of a segmentation strategy or even the decisions to be taken on how your brand will be positioned.
-Yet it seems to be one of the most difficult tasks in terms of getting total organisational buy-in.
+Yet it seems to be one of the most difficult tasks in terms of getting total organizational buy-in.

 A recent Harvard Business Review entitled "Why CMO's Never Last" highlighted the concern that CMO's are